Tenant Privacy — Ontario

 When does tenant privacy apply?

-From the moment you take possession of the unit until you move out.Applies to every entry by your landlord, property manager, or their agents (including repair workers).Covers your private living space — common areas like hallways and lobbies have different rules.
+From the moment you take possession until you move out.Applies to every entry — landlord, property manager, contractors, anyone acting for them.Covers your private living space; common areas like hallways and parking lots run on different rules.

 What should I do if my landlord in Canada keeps entering my unit without proper notice?